 Day 13: Lake Victoria to Masai Mara.
 Today we head to Lake Victoria, searching for swamp specialties such as Blue-headed Coucal, Swamp Flycatcher, and the striking Papyrus Gonolek.
-Rice paddies may produce African Openbill, Southern Red Bishop, and Zebra Waxbill, before we head south to the Masai Mara National Reserve for a three-night stay.
+Rice paddies may produce African Openbill, Southern Red Bishop, and Zebra Waxbill.
+In the afternoon, we head south to the Masai Mara National Reserve for a three-night stay.

 Day 16: Nairobi.
 Today we return to Nairobi for a final night, searching for the endangered Sharpe’s Longclaw and other grassland specialties en route.

 Day 17: Departure.
 Today we fly out on our international departures or join the Eastern Extension.

 The East Coast extension will likely run in a modified format in 2015.